syncfusion-content/uwp-docs/uwp/DataGrid/Grouping.md

 ## Sorting CaptionSummaryRows by Aggregate

-SfDataGrid allows you to sort the groups based its summary values.
-You can sort the groups based on summary aggregate value by using [SfDataGrid.
-SummaryGroupComparer](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SummaryGroupComparer) property.
+Data Grid allows you to sort the groups based its summary values.
+You can sort the groups based on summary aggregate value by using [SfDataGrid.SummaryGroupComparer](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SummaryGroupComparer) property.

 Follow the below steps to sort the groups based on caption aggregate value.